Jack Sarfatti

 Jack Sarfatti (born September 14, 1939) is an American theoretical physicist.
-Working largely outside academia, most of Sarfatti's publications revolve around quantum physics and consciousness.
+Working largely outside academia, most of Sarfatti's publications investigate quantum physics and consciousness.

 Sarfatti was a leading member of the Fundamental Fysiks Group, an informal group of physicists in California in the 1970s who, according to historian of science David Kaiser, aimed to inspire some of the investigations into quantum physics that underlie parts of quantum information science.
 Sarfatti co-wrote Space-Time and Beyond (1975; with Bob Toben and Fred Alan Wolf) and has published several books.

 Early life and education

 Jack Sarfatt was born in Brooklyn, New York, to Hyman and Millie Sarfatti and raised in the borough's Midwood neighborhood.
 His father was born in Kastoria, Greece, and moved to New York as a child with his family.

 After graduating from Midwood High School in 1956, Sarfatt attended Cornell University, where he received a B.A. in physics in 1960.
 Following graduate studies at Cornell and Brandeis University, he obtained an M.S. in 1967 from the University of California, San Diego and a Ph.D. in 1969 from the University of California, Riverside under Fred Cummings, both in physics; his dissertation was "Gauge Invariance in the Theory of Superfluidity."